mstudiva/Ofav-Durusdinium-Annotated-Transcriptome/tagSeq_TranscriptomeAnnotation_README.txt

-# Transcriptome Annotation, version May 21, 2021
+# Transcriptome Annotation, version November 4, 2021
 # Created by Misha Matz (matz@utexas.edu), modified by Michael Studivan (studivanms@gmail.com) for use on FAU's HPC (KoKo)
 # for use in generating transcriptome annotation files for Orbicella faveolata
-# also includes the concatention of O. faveolata and Durusdinium transcriptomes
+# also includes the separation of reads associated with O. faveolata and Durusdinium transcriptomes

 #------------------------------
 # BEFORE STARTING, replace, in this whole file: